 Also, the Dom Tower is open all year round, but these are unusual times, so check opening hours in advance.

-Although not a UNESCO site, this tower is part of the Dutch heritage sites along with other 99 hand-picked historical monuments in the country.
+Although not a UNESCO site, this tower is part of the country’s Dutch heritage sites along with 99 other hand-picked historical monuments.
 In other words, it is a must-see!

 Keukenhof in Lisse